Data is the most important asset your company owns. Make sure it is protected.

 Simply disposing of old computers, hard drives, and external storage devices is not enough.

-Most communities do not allow disposal of used electronics because these components contain chemicals that can be hazardous to the environment and can even enter the water supply.
+Most communities do not allow the disposal of used electronics because these components contain chemicals that can be hazardous to the environment and can even enter the water supply.
 It is for these reasons that a professional, disposal service is the only way to dispose of electronic devices in an environmentally safe manner.